 Taking the High Road Hai Van Pass

 In today’s travel world where most people rush around trying to get from place to place, I love any opportunity to take the slow path.
 After all – the fun is in the journey for me – not necessarily the place.
-So when our Vietnam travel itinerary called for overland transportation from Hue to Da […]
+So when our Intrepid Vietnam Travel Itinerary called for overland transportation from Hue to […]